Stanton, Walker homer as Yankees top Blue Jays in 7 innings

 Blue Jays general manager Ross Atkins said Gibbons will lead the team through the remainder of the season before his future is addressed.
 Gibbons said last week he probably would not want to manage the club through a full rebuild.

-Atkins thought the rumours regarding Gibbons' future with the club were becoming a distraction.
+Atkins thought the rumors regarding Gibbons' future with the club were becoming a distraction.

 An aging roster, injuries and lack of production has Toronto in fourth place in the AL East, 31 1/2 games behind first-place Boston.